 Disclaimer: Our Twelve Apostles Lodge Walk was a hosted experience courtesy of the Australian Walking Company and the Great Walks of Australia.
 But as always, all opinions expressed in this article are our own.

-4 thoughts on “Hiking the Great Ocean Road on the Twelve Apostles Lodge Walk”
+4 thoughts on “Hiking the Great Ocean Walk with Twelve Apostles Lodge”

 1. WOW!
 What an experience.
 These photos are gorgeous.
 I didn’t even know there was a walking option.
 Back in 2013, I did a day trip from Melbourne with a friend to drive part of the Great Ocean Road to the 12 Apostles.
 What an experience to walk it!